Natuurlijk Paardenverblijf

 This simply means:

-* No unnecessary burden on the digestive tract
+* No unnecessary strain on the digestive tract

-* No messing with supplements in the food
+* No mess with supplements through the feed

 * Tastier food for the horse

-It is highly recommended to first consult a veterinarian if you are treating horses with reduced kidney function.
+It is highly recommended to consult a veterinarian first for horses with reduced kidney function.

-Of course, make sure that your horse always has enough clean water available.
+Of course, also make sure your horse always has enough clean water available.

 Share